JienCloud/JienCloud/README.md

 Computer Engineering undergraduate with a strong interest in cloud computing.
 Currently building skills through online courses and hands-on AWS projects.

-## 🚀 Features
-- Hosted using AWS S3
-- Static portfolio website
-- Organized HTML and image files

 ## 🛠️ Tools
 - AWS S3
+- AWS IAM
+- Amazon EC2

-## 🌍 Demo
+## 🚀 Features
-Currently learning so I deleted my website to avoid charges instead I have readme that explains how I learned, understand, build, and deploy the projects.
+- Hosted static website using AWS S3
+- Launch and manage Amazon EC2 instances for powerful, scalable computing.

 ## 📚 Learning
 Built as part of my self-learning through online courses and practice.

+## 🌍 Demo
+Currently learning so I deleted everytime I finished the project to avoid charges instead I have readme that explains how I learned, understand, build, and deploy the projects.

 ## 📬 Contact
 LinkedIn: www.linkedin.com/in/jieno-renz-cadiz-2a6995385
+Facebook: www.facebook.com/jienorenz.cadizii